Article

 How much tax do you pay on savings?

 The tax rates on savings interest depend on how much earned income or other non-savings income you have, for example, rental income.
-If your taxable savings income falls within the basic rate band after these, and after the deduction of the income tax personal allowance if applicable (presently £12,570), you will normally pay income tax at the rate of 20%.
+If your taxable savings income falls within the basic rate band after this, and after the deduction of the income tax personal allowance if applicable (presently £12,570), as well as the relevant allowances described below, you will normally pay income tax at the rate of 20%.

 • The basic rate band is £37,700, which means broadly speaking you pay the 20% basic rate tax up to £50,270